 From the above screenshot, you can see the [Duplicate AdventureWorks2014] Database does not have any Views apart from system Views.

-Double click on the Transfer SQL Server Objects will open the Transfer SQL Server Objects Task Editor to configure it.
+Double click on the Transfer Objects Task will open the Editor to configure it.

-General Tab: In this tab, you can write Name and description as per the project requirements.
+General Tab: In this tab, you can write the Name and description as per the project requirements.

 Here we haven’t changed any.
 Click on the Objects Tab

 STEP 2: Select the SourceConnection property and click on it to create a New connection.
-If you already created, select it.
+If you have already created it, select it.

 STEP 3: For this example, we are selecting our localhost instance, and we are using Windows Authentication.
-If you are working for an organization, choose the SQL Server Authentication, and provide the credentials.
+If you are working for an organization, choose Server Authentication, and provide the credentials.

 Click on the Test connection button to check whether the connection is throwing errors or not.